bmeurant/technical-docs/software-architecture/system-design-patterns/sidecar.md

 ### Common Use Cases
 - **Resilient Communication**: Automatically implement resilience patterns like [[retry|retries]] and [[circuit-breaker|circuit breakers]] for all outgoing calls, without polluting the application code.
-- **Service Discovery & Routing**: The Ambassador can find a healthy instance of a remote service and route the request accordingly, shielding the main application from the complexity of a dynamic microservices environment.
+- **[[service-discovery|Service Discovery] & Routing**: The Ambassador can find a healthy instance of a remote service and route the request accordingly, shielding the main application from the complexity of a dynamic microservices environment.
 - **Security**: It can secure outgoing traffic by transparently establishing a mutual TLS (mTLS) connection with the remote service.
 - **Monitoring**: It can capture detailed metrics (latency, error rates, throughput) for all outgoing requests, providing crucial observability into external dependencies.